Information & Applications » Bar Exam » Information For Bar Exam Applicants

 April 16 - April 30

+D. Candidates Requiring Testing Accommodations under the Americans with Disabilities Act (ADA).
 Candidates who, because of physical, learning or other disabilities, require testing accommodations when taking the bar examination must complete a written application.
 Forms and instructions are included on line and must be downloaded from the website.
 Completed applications for testing accommodations must be submitted by November 30th for the February examination and April 30th for the July examination.

+E. Withdrawal from Bar Examination.
 Candidates who withdraw from an examination and wish to apply for a subsequent examination must submit a new application, along with the appropriate filing fee.

-A. Qualifications for Admission to the Examination
+IV.
+Qualifications for Admission to the Examination

 Admission to the bar examination depends on the candidate presenting satisfactory evidence of the following qualifications: